halilkocaoz/learn-go-with-tests/doc-turkish/os-exec.md

 }
 ```

-Now that `GetData` takes its input from just an `io.Reader` we have made it testable and it is no longer concerned how the data is retrieved; people can re-use the function with anything that returns an `io.Reader` (which is extremely common).
-For example we could start fetching the XML from a URL instead of the command line.
 Artık `GetData` girdisini yalnızca `io.Reader`dan aldığından onu test edilebilir hale getirdik ve artık verilerin nasıl alındığıyla ilgilenmiyoruz; insanlar bu işlevi `io.Reader` döndüren herhangi bir şeyle yeniden kullanabilirler (ki bu son derece yaygındır). Örneğin XML'i komut satırı yerine bir URL'den almaya başlayabiliriz.

 ```go